jess-sys/22Docs/docs/valgrind.rst

 Invalid free
 ////////////

-Another error you may encounter is the "Invalid free one".
-It means that we tried to free a pointer that cannot be freed.
+Another error you may encounter is the "Invalid free" one.
+It means that we tried to free a pointer that cannot be free'd.
 Here is an example :

 .. code-block:: c